amethyst/amethyst/docs/CONTRIBUTING.md

 6. You used `cargo fmt` at the root of the crate to format the code.
    Make sure that `cargo fmt --version` returns the latest stable version.
    If this is not the case, run `rustup update` or install [rustfmt]
+7. For new features or changes to an existing one, add or change either the book tutorial or the examples.

 [lm]: LICENSE-MIT
 [la]: LICENSE-APACHE